 CANINE Program

+The Canine Unit does presentations for area schools, and organizations.
+These presentations focus on the job of a working police dog.
 To inquire about scheduling a presentation please contact: Sgt Brian Bierman at 608-723-2157 or email: bbierman@co.grant.wi.gov.
 Donations for the Canine Unit may be sent to: Grant County Sheriff's Department, K-9 Unit, 1000 N Adams St, Lancaster, WI 53813

 Work Hard and Relax